Montana senator holds up nomination of state’s first Native American federal judge

 - Oops!Something went wrong.Please try again later.

 Montana Sen. Steve Daines speaks to reporters after being elected to Republican leadership in the U.S. Senate on Nov.
 16, 2022.
-(Photo by Jennifer Shutt of States Newsroom).
+(Photo by Jennifer Shutt/States Newsroom)

 WASHINGTON — U.S. Republican Sen. Steve Daines of Montana is blocking the nomination of a lawyer who, if confirmed by the Senate, would be the first Native American to serve as a federal judge in the state.